-This session rounds-out our discussion of contemporary competition and conflict by questioning what the future will bring in terms of the character of the conflicts we may be involved in.
-While the nature of war arguably remains unchanged, its character has undeniably changed over the years.
-This session will examine this changing character of warfare in an era of a return to great power competition where the traditional binary distinction between 'war" and "peace" no longer appears relevant.
-The concepts of hybrid, asymmetric and irregular warfare as well as "gray zone" competition below the threshold of armed conflict are evaluated for utility.
+This session concludes our discussion of contemporary competition and conflict by considering what the future may bring.
+Although we expect that the nature of war will remain unchanged, over the years its character has undeniably changed and will continue to change.
+This session addresses the changing character of warfare in an era marked by return to great power competition, one in which the American preference for a clear distinction between 'war" and "peace" no longer (if it ever was) appears relevant.
+The concepts of hybrid, asymmetric and irregular warfare, as well as "gray zone" competition below the threshold of armed conflict, are evaluated for their utility in helping us to navigate this brave new world.

-Since the signing of the Treaty of Westphalia in 1648 to end the Thirty Years War, Western theorists and historians have considered state-on-state conflict to be the accepted method of using force to achieve the political objectives.
-The expanding technological and organizational prowess of the European states enabled them to conduct increasingly larger and more destructive conflicts across the globe.
+Since the Treaty of Westphalia ended the Thirty Years War in 1648, Western theorists and historians have considered state-on-state conventional conflict to be the primary method of using force to achieve their political objectives.
+European states' expanding technological and organizational prowess enabled them to conduct increasingly larger and more destructive conflicts across the globe, reaching their apotheosis with World War II.
+Postwar decolonialization and the proliferation of national liberation movements, supported and rationalized by Marxist and, more recently, Islamist ideology and tactics, have led to insurgencies in both hemispheres, some of them successful, many of them still ongoing.

-Historically, these ends have been somewhat restricted as the operational reach of the non-state groups, particularly compared to the rising European states, was rather limited.
-This may no longer be the case, particularly in the post-Cold War-9/11 world.
-As the military proficiency of non-state actors has increased and expanded into "new" patterns of conflict and warfare, inquiring minds are considering how to incorporate these changes in the conduct of future military operations.
+However, the international operational reach and effectiveness of non-state groups, particularly compared to the rising European states, was historically limited.
+This is no longer the case, particularly in the post-Cold War-9/11 world.
+As military capabilities and capacities of non-state actors have increased and expanded into "new" patterns of conflict and warfare, states have been compelled to address them as more than just nuisance or noise.

-The population-centric character of contemporary conflict combined with rapid adaptation of civilian information technology allows opposition forces to create dilemmas for enemy governments and bureaucracies.
-Agile, adaptive, and ruthless potential state and non-state adversaries seek ways to attack those with whom they violently disagree, in particular U.S. and Western interests overseas and on the home front.
-Insurgents may be able to acquire both conventional and unconventional capabilities that when combined in innovative ways may exceed the firepower of their governmental foes.
-History suggests that irregular warfare presents significant challenges both to fragile and developed nation states.
+The population-centric character of much recent contemporary conflict, combined with rapid adaptation of civilian information technology, has allowed opposition forces to create dilemmas for states.
+Adaptive and ruthless state and non-state adversaries have sought and often found effective ways to attack those with whom they violently disagree, especially U.S. and Western interests, both overseas and on the home front.
+Insurgents may be able to acquire both conventional and unconventional capabilities that, when combined in innovative ways, may exceed the firepower of their governmental foes.
+Irregular warfare continues to challenge not only fragile and but developed nation states.

-Among non-state actors, members of Al Qaeda and its supporters have written extensively about new ways to attack and defeat the conventionally superior United States and other Western states.
-These ideas, along with training and planning techniques, have been spread globally via the Internet.
-While these opponents are not professional military officers, this does not necessarily render them less effective.
-It will certainly make them less predictable and harder to identify.
-Furthermore, they are often not concerned with the constraints of international law and the Geneva Conventions.
+Among non-state actors, Al Qaeda and Daesh have written extensively about new ways to attack and defeat the conventionally superior United States and other Western states.
+Their ideas, along with training and planning techniques, have spread globally via the internet.
+While these opponents may not be professional military officers, this does not necessarily make them less effective.
+It does make them less predictable and harder to identify.
+And, they are not typically concerned with the constraints of international law but are prepared to exploit them for their own purposes.